King Cake Ice Cream Recipe

 4. Whisk in remaining milk mixture until smooth.

-5. Pour mixture into plastic bag; seal and submerge in a bowl of ice water until chilled, or if you have extra time pour into container and chill in refrigerator.
+5. Pour mixture into plastic bag; seal and submerge in a bowl of ice water until chilled, or — if you have the time — pour it into a container and chill it in the refrigerator.